 Americans define realistic as understanding the possible, to envision a future.
 Forward movement often demands moving away from the past.
+The present and the future are not closely always linked to the past, in some cases they are in opposition to each other.

 Too much emphasis on the present as a product of the past is seen as backward-looking.
 A vision of the future, forward movement, demands moving away from the past.
+To Americans the German logic seems to be "stuck in the past.".

 Advice to Germans